JustSift/ReSift/docs/main-concepts/how-to-define-a-fetch.md

 ## The `displayName`

 The display name should be a human readable string to help you debug.
-These display names are seen in the [Dev Tools](../TODO.md) and can help you get some information when each fetch is dispatched, finished, or finished with errors.
-[See the Dev Tools section for more info.](../TODO.md)
+These display names are seen in the Redux Dev Tools and can help you get some information when each fetch is dispatched, finished, or finished with errors.

 The suggested naming convention is: **{[CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operation} {Resource name}**